SpecFlowOSS/SpecFlow/docs/Gherkin/Gherkin-Reference.md

 The (optional) `Rule` keyword has been part of Gherkin since v6.

 **Support in SpecFlow**

-Currently the Visual Studio Extension does not support the `Rule` keyword.
-If you use it, your syntax highlighting will be broken.
+To be able to work with rules in Visual Studio, you have to use Visual Studio 2022 or use the "Deveroom" extension for Visual Studio 2017 and 2019.
+Otherwise the syntax highlighting will be broken.

 The purpose of the `Rule` keyword is to represent one *business rule* that should be implemented.
 It provides additional information for a feature.
 A `Rule` is used to group together several scenarios that belong to this *business rule*.
 A `Rule` should contain one or more scenarios that illustrate the particular rule.

+From SpecFlow v4, you can also add tags on rules that will be inherited to all scenarios within that rule (like feature tags).

 For example: